What is Corporate Governance? Definition, Principles & Importance

 5. Independence

-Board members and leaders should make decisions free from pressure or personal conflict of interest.
-Independent directors help make sure the decisions remain unbiased and match the interests of the company.
+Board members and leaders must make decisions free from pressure or personal conflicts of interest.
+Independent directors are essential for giving unbiased oversight and ensuring decisions align with the long-term interests of the company.

 6. Risk Management

 Companies must identify, assess, and manage potential issues before they affect the business.
-Boards should have systems to manage financial operations and reputational risk.
+Boards should have systems to manage financial, operational, technological, and reputational risks.

 Key Participants in Corporate Governance